supercollider/supercollider.github.io/community/systems-interfacing-with-sc.md

     - [Sonic Pi][] is a very popular live coding synth with SuperCollider as a server.
 -   JavaScript / TypeScript
     - [supercollider.js][] is a full featured client for the server and the language
+-   Elixir
+    - [ExSCSoundServer][] Elixir libary to interact with scsynth/supernova

   [sendOSC]: http://cnmat.org/OpenSoundControl/clients/sendOSC.html
   [rsc3]: http://slavepianos.org/rd/?t=rsc3